RT-LOC/docs/docs/hardware/hw_interface_can.md

 When this has happened, open a new Command Prompt (start -> 'cmd'), and type JLink.
 Pressing enter should bring you into the JLink program (in the command prompt still).
 If this has worked, you're ready to flash.

-### RTLS Manager
+### RTManager
-The main software that you will use is RTLS Manager.
-RTLS Manager only runs on Windows.
+The main software that you will use is RTManager.
+RTManager only runs on Windows.
 All versions from 34110 on support CAN.
 If you have an older version, please request a new one.
-In order to run RTLS Manager, you will need to have a valid License.
-Whenever you start RTLS Manager for the first time, you probably don't have a license yet.
+In order to run RTLManager, you will need to have a valid License.
+Whenever you start RTManager for the first time, you probably don't have a license yet.
 To acquire one, press 'Build license.txt'.
 A dialog message will appear and the file license.txt will be created on the following path:
 ```
 c:/cxRTLS/license.txt